jefferyandwilkes/women-cinema/content/post/interviews/index.md

 ---
-title: Interviewing Women In Italian Cinema
+title: Interviewing Women in Italian Cinema
 date:
 image:
   focal_point: 'top'
 ---

 I’ve been a journalist for twenty-five  years.
-In my career I’ve interviewed many film professionals, mostly directors, but the **Women in Italian Film Production** project was such a different experience for me.For the project, with my colleagues Daniela Treveri Gennari and Silvia Dibeltulo, I conducted thirty-eight interviews with female film professionals working in the Italian film industry.  :
+In my career I’ve interviewed many film professionals, mostly directors, but the Women in Italian Film Production project was such a different experience for me.For the project, with my colleagues Daniela Treveri Gennari and Silvia Dibeltulo, I conducted thirty-eight interviews with female film professionals working in the Italian film industry.

 <!--more-->